Is Everything I Tell My Criminal Defense Lawyer Confidential?

 In other words, a client does not have the expectation of privacy when they fail to share confidential information in private to prevent third parties from overhearing the conversation.

-Can a Lawyer Defend Their Client if They Know That the Client is Guilty?
+Can a Lawyer Defend Their Client If They Know That the Client Is Guilty?

 Many criminal defense attorneys, especially inexperienced ones, may face a dilemma when they hear their client admit their fault in a private conversation.